slothy-optimizer/slothy/tutorial/README.md

 ```

 We mostly use the tuple-syntax, so we can group together instructions that belong together.
-For example, later we may want to add the Neon`add`.
-From the SWOG we can see that (128-bit) `add` occupies both vector execution units, has a latency of 3 cycles, and throughput of 1 cycle.
+For example, later we may want to add the Neon `add`.
+From the SWOG we can see that (128-bit/qform) `add` occupies both vector execution units, has a latency of 3 cycles, and throughput of 1 cycle.
 We can extend the above model as follows:

 ```